Koning Albertpark, Antwerp

 Koning Albertpark (King Albert Park) is an urban public park in Antwerp, Belgium.
-Established in 1861 for public use, it occupies approximately 6.2 hectares, and serves as a cherished green space in the southern district of the city.
+Established in 1861 for public use, it occupies approximately 6.2 hectares, and serves as a green space in the southern district of the city.

 History

 Pre-19th century

 The site of the modern Koning Albertpark had a markedly different function in earlier centuries.

 In the 15th century, it was the location of a stone gallows, earning the name Galgenveld ("gallows field") due to its use as the execution site for criminals.
 By the late 17th century, the land was leased under conditions that prohibited nearby construction, signalling a gradual shift in its use and identity.

 Even earlier, portions of the area may have been associated with rural or institutional functions.
 Nearby, in the 13th century, within what is now adjacent space such as the Parkje van de Harmonie, stood a leprosarium known as Ter Siecken (hospital for lepers).
 This later evolved into a noble estate called Valkenburg, highlighting the broader historical landscape in which the park would later emerge.